Determinantal random subgraphs: Multivariate homogeneous real stable polynomials

-Symanzik polynomials, and their `duals', Kirchhoff polynomials, have also been generalized to higher order and matroids by Piquerez \cite{Piquerez}, where a link to determinantal (and even hyperdeterminantal) probability measures is also briefly mentioned in the introduction.
-Along with the family of polynomials $\rA^{(k)}_\rG(\varphi, \ul\x)$, another natural generalization of these polynomials is the family of polynomials $\rC_\rG^{(k)}(\vartheta, \ul\x)$ defined in~\eqref{eq:defCpol}.
+Symanzik polynomials, and their `duals', Kirchhoff polynomials, have also been generalized to higher order, and extended from graphs to matroids, by Piquerez \cite{Piquerez}, where a link to determinantal (and even hyperdeterminantal) probability measures is also briefly mentioned in the introduction.
+Along with the family of polynomials $\rA_{k}(\calc, \ul\x)$, another natural generalization of these polynomials is the family of polynomials $\rC_{k}(\vartheta, \ul\x)$ defined in~\eqref{eq:defCpol}.